Netflix Korea's Economic Impact on K-Content Ecosystem

 Stayed in Korea

-The Hidden FDI Discovery
+The Off-Balance-Sheet FDI

 Financial statements show: ~450 billion KRW (two subsidiaries' operating costs)